 There is no operator-side toggle for routing.
 Printful's system picks the facility based on inventory and load balancing, and you find out after fulfillment which lane the order ended up on.
 This is normal for Worldwide-zone destinations — it is also why the official transit estimate is a 15-day range and not a clean single number.

-Note for sellers using Printful's Etsy or Shopify integrations: the order routing happens in Printful's system, not in your store.
+Note for sellers using Printful's Shopify integration: the order routing happens in Printful's system, not in your store.
 Your store sees a single tracking number after fulfillment, but it has no advance visibility into which facility was assigned.
-For details on how the integration handles international tracking, see our Printful integrations guide.
+For a deeper look at how automation can help you manage store-side changes around these variables, see our guide on Shopify Admin API store modifications and automation.

 The Worldwide cost table for India

 Printful's Worldwide-zone shipping rates apply to India directly.
-The numbers below are the Printful-charged cost to the seller, May 2026, in USD.
+The numbers below are the Printful-charged cost to the seller, as of July 2026, in USD — cross-check against Printful's live shipping rates page before publishing to customers, as rates shift periodically.
 Indian customs and GST are billed separately to the buyer on delivery — that math is in the next section.

 For a single-tee India order, the seller pays Printful roughly $13 in production cost (Bella Canvas 3001 baseline) plus $11.99 in shipping.
-Before any retail markup, that's $24.99 in landed cost on a unit you'd retail at $26.95 in the US market.
+Before any retail markup, that's a meaningful landed cost on a product you'd retail at a slim margin.
 The math is brutal — and it's why most POD operators serving India price India SKUs separately or run minimum-order rules.
+For a detailed unit-economics framework, see our contribution margin guide.

 Customs, GST, and what your Indian buyer actually pays